mariocraft987/cpp-test/README.md

 }

 ```
-edit: it will get hard when i make games ☠️
+edit: it will get hard when i make games,
+not small application like a calculator that can only do addition and subtraction☠️